VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 How to Spend One Week in Hanoi 33

-Bun Dau Mam Tom is an all-time favorite to Hanoi locals
+Bun Dau Mam Tom is an all-time favorite among Hanoi locals

 Duration: 1 hour